Our Virginia, Maryland, And D.C. Spinal Cord Injury Attorney Explains What you Should Know about a Spinal Injury

 It is possible to have sustained a spinal cord injury in an accident without realizing it right away.
 Depending on the severity of the accident and your other injuries, the symptoms of a spinal cord injury could remain hidden until your body starts to recover from shock.
 If you start to notice any symptoms after you were involved in an accident, it is important to seek medical attention right away.
 Bleeding and swelling around the spinal cord can happen gradually in some cases, meaning that symptoms will appear slowly and progressively.
 Having your injury diagnosed and treated as soon as possible after it occurs can be critical in limiting the extent of the complications you will face later.

 Maintaining your health following a catastrophic accident can be an expensive endeavor.
 You may be able to qualify for economic and medical assistance programs in your community.
-Additionally, if your accident was the result of someone else’s negligence, you may be able to recover medical expenses and lost wages as well as pain and suffering damages from the person who caused your spinal cord injury.
+Additionally, if your accident was the result of someone else’s negligence, you may be able to recover medical expenses and lost wages as well as pain and suffering damages from the person who caused your injury.

 If you would like to pursue an action against the person responsible for your injuries, it is important that you contact a spinal cord injury law firm in Washington, D.C., Virginia, or Maryland to assist you.
 You should seek legal advice promptly because your right to obtain monetary relief may be lost if you wait too long.